Founntain/osuplayer/README.md

 ✔️ An internet connection if you want to use your osu!player plus profile

 #### Download osu!player
-If you want to try out our current pre-releases head to our [release](https://github.com/Founntain/osuplayer/releases) section to download the latest pre-release
+To download the osu!player head to our [release](https://github.com/Founntain/osuplayer/releases) section to download the latest release.
-Or build the project for yourself, see the section below
+You can also build the project for yourself; see the section below!

 ## ⚒️Building the project
  - Clone / Download the source